seccubus/seccubus/jmvc/seccubus/ConfigItem.md

 -----
-As a user I would like to know if the configuration of the appication is in tact if the configuration of the applicaiton is not in tact I would like to get information on how to remmediate this
+As a user I would like to know if the configuration of the appication is in tact if the configuration of the applicaiton is not in tact I would like to get information on how to remediate this